Exploration of Seattle Kraken's Iceplex Proposal

 Please note these are possibilities, and no decisions have been made.

-What benefits might the proposed iceplex bring to the community?
+What benefits might the proposed Iceplex bring to the community?

-In addition to the potential recreation benefits, the proposed iceplex facility has the potential to bring multiple benefits for Kirkland, including:
+In addition to the potential recreation benefits, the proposed Iceplex facility has the potential to bring multiple benefits for Kirkland, including:

 The facility could bring about significant economic opportunities.
 Jobs would be created during the construction and for the ongoing operations The facility would generate sales tax revenue and/or admission tax revenue.
-Athletic tournaments at the iceplex could generate additional revenue for Kirkland restaurants, hotels, and other local business.
+Athletic tournaments at the Iceplex could generate additional revenue for Kirkland restaurants, hotels, and other local business.

-The iceplex could elevate Kirkland's profile as the home to a professional NHL team's facility.
-Increased visibility could attract sports tourism as visitors are drawn to Kirkland for games, tournaments, and other events at the iceplex.
-The iceplex could also offer sponsorship opportunities for local Kirkland businesses, providing them with exposure to a broader audience and potential customers.
+The Iceplex could elevate Kirkland's profile as the home to a professional NHL team's facility.
+Increased visibility could attract sports tourism as visitors are drawn to Kirkland for games, tournaments, and other events at the Iceplex.
+The Iceplex could also offer sponsorship opportunities for local Kirkland businesses, providing them with exposure to a broader audience and potential customers.

-The proposed iceplex would promote health and wellbeing by offering new and diverse opportunities for physical activity.
+The proposed Iceplex would promote health and wellbeing by offering new and diverse opportunities for physical activity.
 The facility would provide better access to ice for our current skating community by increasing the amount of dedicated space for them to pursue their passion or hone their hockey skills.

-The proposed iceplex could be a hub for social connections and community building.
-Whether it's through recreational skating programs, youth leagues, or community events, the iceplex fosters relationships in our community.
+The proposed Iceplex could be a hub for social connections and community building.
+Whether it's through recreational skating programs, youth leagues, or community events, the Iceplex fosters relationships in our community.
 Additionally, if negotiated, offering free or discounted skating programs ensures inclusivity and accessibility for all Kirkland community members.
 While no decisions have been made, possible programming for the two regulation ice rinks could include:

 • Public skate sessions